openstack/manila/doc/source/configuration/shared-file-systems/drivers/hpe-3par-share-driver.rst

    driver uses one File Store for multiple shares.
 In this case, the size of the File Store limit is set to the cumulative limit of its Manila share sizes.
-This can allow one tenant share to exceed the limit and affect the space available for the same tenant’s other shares.
-One tenant cannot use another tenant’s File Store.
+This can allow one tenant share to exceed the limit and affect the space available for the same tenant's other shares.
+One tenant cannot use another tenant's File Store.

 -  File removal